rubyforgood/casa/README.md

 1. `bundle exec erblint --lint-all --autocorrect` [ERB linter](https://github.com/Shopify/erb-lint)
 1. `yarn lint:fix` to run the [JS linter](https://standardjs.com/index.html) and fix isses
 1. `rake factory_bot:lint` if you have been editing factories and want to find factories and traits which produce invalid objects

-If you have any troubles running tests, check out the files in `.github/workflow/` which is what makes the CI build run.

 If additional work arises from your commit that is outside the scope of the issue it resolves, please open a new issue and either:
 - assign it to yourself if you'd like to take it on